slikts/queueable/README.md

 ### [`LastValue`][lastvalue]

-An adapter that only buffers the last value pushed and caches and broadcasts it (pulling it doesn't dequeue).
-It's suitable for use cases where skipping results is acceptable.
+An adapter that only buffers the last value pushed and caches and broadcasts it (pulling a value doesn't dequeue it).
+It's suitable for use cases where skipping results is allowed.

 #### Methods